 The universe whispers secrets, and sometimes, a story captures one of those whispers with astonishing clarity.
 "The Last Question," penned by Isaac Asimov in 1956, isn't just a science fiction short story; it's an exploration of humanity's insatiable curiosity, our relentless pursuit of knowledge, and the ultimate question that echoes through the cosmos: Can entropy be reversed?
 This tale, spanning trillions of years, invites us to ponder the fate of the universe and the potential of human (or post-human) ingenuity.

 Throughout the narrative, supercomputers named Multivac evolve in complexity and capability, each iteration grappling with the same fundamental problem.
-Asimov masterfully crafts a narrative that intertwines technological advancement with the very essence of human hope and perseverance.
+That said, asimov masterfully crafts a narrative that intertwines technological advancement with the very essence of human hope and perseverance.
 It's a story that sticks with you long after you've finished reading, prompting you to consider the profound implications of our existence and the questions we dare to ask.

 The Enduring Appeal of "The Last Question"